 Vesicular stomatitis virus (VSV) belongs to the genus Vesiculovirus of the family Rhabdoviridae, and is an enveloped single-stranded negative-sense RNA virus.
 Although VSV can replicate in the CNS, the use of VSV as a tracer virus was reported later than other viruses.
-After peripheral tissue infection, the body's innate immune system will quickly terminate the replication of VSV virus and clear it, so it is not suitable for marking the peripheral to central circuit, and it is widely used in central nervous circuit tracing research.
+After peripheral tissue infection, the body's innate immune system will quickly terminate the replication of VSV virus and clear it, so it is not suitable for marking the peripheral to central circuit, and it is widely used in central nervous circuit research.

 VSV can infect a variety of animal models, including rodents, fish, birds, and non-human primates.
 It is characterized by fast replication and trans-synaptic speed, super high expression of exogenous genes, and fine morphology of neurons can be obtained.